wthdevelopers/automation_website/README.md

     - check if group is allowed to have this consumable at this amount
   - DONE NEW endpoint "consumables/<group UID>/return/<consumable UID>/<count>"
     - Allow a group to return a certain amount of consumables
+  - Added login functionality
+    - /login and /logout done, all other endpoints now require you to log in to access the endpoint
+    - scripts written in /insert_backend_password allows you to set username and password
 - 1.0
   - Change backend's /functions/upcoming_events to display upcoming events for participants instead of the upcoming duty roster activities for ocomm members
   - Change backend's /functions/upcoming_events to display upcoming events for participants instead of the upcoming duty roster activities for ocomm members